hypergravity/cham_hates_python/README.md

 DOCUMENTATION
 =============
-- These are **very useful knowledge, skills and code styles** when you use `python` to process astronomical data.
+- These are **very useful knowledge, skills and code styles** for `python` beginners to process astronomical data.
 - All materials can be found on [**my github page**](https://github.com/hypergravity/cham_teaches_python).
+- Use [jupyter nbviewer](http://nbviewer.jupyter.org/github/hypergravity/cham_hates_python/tree/master/notebook/) to read this repo.
 - **jupyter notebook** (formerly named **ipython notebook**) is recommeded to use

 These lectures are organized as below:

 1. install python
 2. basic syntax
 3. numerical computing